Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Path-integral representation of the dynamics

-Hence, we obtain the solution for the fictitious system.
+We now return back to the generating functional for the original dynamics in Eq.(\ref{expanded_integrand}).
 Note that the integrand of Eq.(\ref{gf_fictitious_system}) gives a proper probability density over the sample paths for the fields.
-Then, because of the independence among neurons for fixed values of the auxiliary fields, the integrand in Eq.(\ref{expanded_integrand}) can be rearranged into the following form through the central limit theorem:
+Then, because of the independence among neurons for fixed values of $\theta _k$ and $\widetilde{m} _k$, the integrand in Eq.(\ref{expanded_integrand}) can be rearranged into the following form with the aid of the central limit theorem: